jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-4/index.md

 <div data-parser>+tag</div>
 <div data-parser>+tag:type/interactive</div>

 That's the end of our grammar.
 We've just implemented a recursive descent parser for our query language, CQL!
-It'll parse any valid CQL statement into an AST that represents its underlying structure.
-Even better, it'll handle common errors gracefully in a way that — we hope! — our users will understand.
+It'll parse a valid CQL statement into an AST that represents its underlying structure, and handle common errors by emitting messages that — hopefully! — our users will understand.
+The parser running in this post uses the code above, and I've left a few rough edges for the sake of brevity that you'll see with a bit of playing.
+Take a look at the code in the [CQL project](https://github.com/guardian/cql/blob/main/client/src/lang/parser.ts) to see what a (slightly) more complete implementation might look like.

-The next step will be creating a UI powered by this parser to help implement the many features we came up with in [Part 1](/structured-search-ui-1/).
+The next step will be creating a UI powered by this parser to help implement our big list of features in [Part 1](/structured-search-ui-1/).
 We'll cover that in Part 5.

 [^1]: [Crafting interpreters — parsing expressions.](https://craftinginterpreters.com/parsing-expressions.html#:~:text=The%20body%20of%20the%20rule%20translates%20to%20code%20roughly%20like%3A)

 [^2]: Here's a [Rust blogpost](https://blog.rust-lang.org/2016/08/10/Shape-of-errors-to-come.html) that discusses their approach.

-[^3]: ... and a [post by the creator of Elm](https://elm-lang.org/news/compiler-errors-for-humans) on Elm's approach to error handling.
+[^3]: … and a [post by the creator of Elm](https://elm-lang.org/news/compiler-errors-for-humans) on Elm's approach to error handling.

 <style>
   .parser-container {